Catrovitch/Full-Stack-Open-Notes/Part-1/A-more-complex-state-debugging-React-apps.md

 Choosing to store states in separate or the same object is an important aspect when designing React applications.
 In certain cases the added complexity makes sense while it may only complicate  matters in other.
 Here is [React's official documentation](https://react.dev/learn/choosing-the-state-structure) which has some guidelines to this.

 ## Handling arrays
+When handling arrays in React you may use a useState which keeps track of this.
+One idea is to use the method *push* to simply append the next item to the array, but DON'T do this.
+Remember that it is forbidden to directly mutate the state of a React component.
+Instead you should use the method *concat* which copies the existing state of the list to a new object to which it also adds the new item.

 ## Update of the state is asynchronous